Abdulah-eng/AltmanProject/VIDEO_MANAGEMENT.md

 2. Verify table structure with test script
 3. Check browser console for errors

-This system provides a complete solution for managing YouTube videos that will automatically appear on both the media page and home page with a professional, modern design.
+This system provides a complete solution for managing YouTube videos that will automatically appear on the home page with a professional, modern design.